 This week, we are talking trash about trash!

+Today, we'll look at Indian companies' growing appetite for imported trash, and the problems this hunger causes.
 Some credit for all this trash talk goes to the October 24th issue of Tehelka, where you will find a pair of interesting articles on the subject.
 We'll save the story about toxic ships for Thursday; today we'll start with Tehelka's "exclusive": "Dumped--Why do we buy the world's trash?"
 Unfortunately, this article seems so hell bent on finding "an angle that will sell" that it ends up doing a sloppy job of covering a very important story.

-opens with the scandalous-sounding idea that one Indian company is importing used condoms of all things.
+The magazine opens with the scandalous-sounding idea that one Indian company is importing used condoms of all things.
 Apparently, there is good money to be made in turning surgical gloves into PVC doors and other rubber products.
 But a South Indian company called Excel has allegedly discovered that you can do much the same thing using recycled condoms.
 Excel has run afoul of local authorities for not properly reporting these imports.
 Tehelka's sources suggest this has been going on for some time; Excel is known locally as "the company that deals in used condoms."
 Tehelka quotes a local source as saying, "you find them [condoms] strewn all over their premises.
 The stench is unbearable."

-used in the way implied by this article; it is much more likely that they were simply rejected in the manufacturing process because they were flawed.
+This sounds disgusting.
+But, in fact, it is highly unlikely that Excel's imported condoms were used in the way implied by this article; it is much more likely that they were simply rejected in the manufacturing process because they were flawed.
 You see, unlike surgical gloves, which hospitals world-wide collect for disposal (and potentially for recycling), no one anywhere has a separate section in their recycling bins for "used condoms."
 In fact, according to this American expert, most people either throw their used condoms in their neighborhood park for little kids to find, or (if they have any sense of decency at all) simply wrap them in a tissue and throw them in the trash, making it almost certain they will end up in a landfill, not in a load of recycling bound for India or China.

-Tehelka, or this could be you!)
+In fact, for the past two years, recycled condoms have been the subject of at least one urban legend circulating on the web.
+It's even been picked up by some news outlets who don't check their facts well (careful, Tehelka, or this could be you!)
 According to this legend, Chinese factories are turning used condoms into hair bands.
 Some reports even cite a "local dermatologist" who claims you claim you can get AIDS from wearing these hairbands.
 This sounds scary, except for the fact that you cannot even get AIDS from sitting on a western style toilet seat, much less from contact with a condom that has been shipped around the world and reprocessed into a hairband!
 Month-old, used condoms are disgusting, but your daughter would not get a sexually transmitted disease by wearing hair products made from them.

 In any case, as I argued above, it is highly unlikely that anyone is collecting used condoms for recycling.
 Companies are almost certainly buying rejected (faulty but sanitary) condoms in bulk from condom companies who practice good quality control; in fact, there is probably a similar story behind the surgical gloves.
 Yes, these rejected gloves and condoms are most likely being reprocessed into many things, including hairbands and door frame parts.
 The urban legend-busters over here agree with me, by the way, and if that, along with your common sense, doesn't convince you, I'm not sure what will.
 Oh, and by the way, anyone who has spent anytime on a rubber farm knows that raw latex has an aroma that is unpleasant to the untrained nose; processed latex has an odour as well.
 Tehelka's local source is not lying when s/he says the condoms stink, but that doesn't mean they've been used.

-Tehelka gets around to making some important points about the real problem: in their quest for short term profits, Indian businesses are importing way too much trash from abroad.
+Cracking down on a few loads of mis-declared condoms may be sexy, but it's not getting at the real problem.
+After spending far too much time trying to make a story about trash...trashy, Tehelka gets around to making some important points about the real problem: in their quest for short term profits, Indian businesses are importing way too much trash from abroad.
 In addition to condoms and rubber gloves, shipping containers currently being detained by local authorities in Tamil Nadu contain a lot of other nasty stuff, including oil cans and metal waste soaked in oil.
 What's more, this material is being imported by companies ill equipped to deal with it safely.
 Now that's something to get upset about!

 Tehelka goes on to report that India imports a huge amount of "waste paper"--16.8 lakh tonnes in 2005-2006 alone.
 Recycling paper products from the West has both advantages and disadvantages.
 Unfortunately, it seems, much of this "waste paper" is also mis-declared: it is just trash, plain and simple-- and it gets buried in our landfills and dumped on our farmlands.
 That's another thing to get upset about.